Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Observable implications and constraints

-For $m_a$ that is smaller than $10^{-8}\,{\rm eV}$, the distribution and property of the nuclear matter in the axion domain wall region is significantly affected by the change of the period of the axion potential in the $\mathbb{Z}_\mathcal{N}$ model, which requires further study.
-The parameter space in the gaps, as well as the lower axion mass region, might be probed by other considerations~\cite{Hook:2019pbh} of the formation of neutron stars during a supernova explosion.
-We leave these more detailed study within the $\mathbb{Z}_\mathcal{N}$ model to future work.
+For axion masses below $10^{-8}\,{\rm eV}$, the distribution and properties of nuclear matter in the axion domain wall region are significantly affected by the change of the period of the axion potential in the \ZN model, which requires further study.
+The parameter space in the gaps, as well as the lower axion mass region, might be probed by other considerations of the formation of neutron stars during a supernova explosion~\cite{Hook:2019pbh}.
+We leave a more detailed study of the \ZN model to future work.